-Comes with 4 plastic covers and 2 glass knob lids for larger dishes.
+Comes with four plastic covers and two glass knob lids for larger dishes.
 Nonporous finish means dishes won’t absorb odors or stains.
 Classic white finish makes it ideal for serving, especially since it’s easy to match to other pieces.

 Some customers would have liked plastic or glass lids for the smaller dishes, too.

 Includes two-level insulated casserole carrier as well as three glass dishes with lids and two hot/cold packs.
 Takes dishes straight from the oven.
 Customers report carrier keeps dishes warm for several hours.

 Carrier can be hard to clean.

 A versatile five-piece collection that's safe for oven, microwave, freezer, and refrigerator use.
 Made with lead-free glass.
 Many pieces stack onto one another for easy storage.
 Keeps leftovers from getting slimy in the refrigerator.

 Some consumers didn't use all the pieces and would have liked a slightly deeper pie dish.

 Colorful trio with textured exterior.
 Made with odor-free hybrid ceramic with nonstick coating that is chip- and fade-resistant.
 Oven-safe to 500 degrees F. Each piece is a practical, versatile size.
 Nesting design makes storage simple.